Beadsworth/btnl_challenge/README.md

 - linkedin: [https://www.linkedin.com/in/james-beadsworth/](https://www.linkedin.com/in/james-beadsworth/)

 ## About
-This tool reads a `.csv` file full of `Match` transactions and generates a qwap JSON report.
+This tool reads a `.csv` file full of `Match` transactions and generates a vwap JSON report.

 ## Using Docker